 In order to be eligible for the additional days, you must worked for at least 5 years during the last 20 years.
 In addition, you must be of a certain age before the 500 days of unemployment allowance are up:

 - if you were born between 1955 and 1956, you have to be 60;

 - if you were born in 1957-1960, you have to be 61; and

-For more information on the unemployment allowance, contact your own unemployment fund, the Federation of Unemployment Funds in Finland, or Kela.
+The unemployment allowance, including the additional days of the allowance, is paid out either by an unemployment fund (earnings-related daily allowance) or Kela (basic daily allowance).
+For more information on the unemployment allowance, contact your own unemployment fund, the Federation of Unemployment Funds in Finland or Kela.

 The additional days of the unemployment allowance is also known as the unemployment path to retirement.